Chapter 31. Reproductive System

 ○ Prevents doubling of genetic material in each generation

-⑵ Gametes and Fertilization
+⑵ Gametes and Zygotes

-① Gametes : Haploid cells (n)
+① Gametes: Haploid cells (n)

-② Zygote : Formed by fusion of two gametes, Diploid (2n)
+② Zygote: Formed by fusion of two gametes, Diploid (2n)

-③ Fertilization : Fusion of Sperm and Egg
+③ Fertilization: Fusion of Sperm and Egg

-○ Sperm : Motile gamete
+○ Sperm: Motile gamete

-○ Egg : Non-motile gamete
+○ Egg: Non-motile gamete

-○ Female : Organism producing larger gamete (egg)
+○ Female: Organism producing larger gamete (egg)

-○ Male : Organism producing smaller gamete (sperm)
+○ Male: Organism producing smaller gamete (sperm)

-④ Gonads : Organs that produce gametes, i.e., testes and ovaries
+④ Gonads: Organs that produce gametes, i.e., testes and ovaries

 ⑤ Methods of Fertilization

-○ Internal Fertilization : Fertilization within reproductive tract through copulation.
+○ Internal Fertilization: Fertilization within reproductive tract through copulation.
 Mammals, birds, reptiles, sharks, etc.

-○ External Fertilization : Female releases eggs into the water, and males release sperm.
+○ External Fertilization: Female releases eggs into the water, and males release sperm.
 Fish, amphibians, etc.

 ⑶ Reproduction

-① Asexual Reproduction : Involves only mitosis, producing genetically identical offspring
+① Asexual Reproduction: Involves only mitosis, producing genetically identical offspring

-② Sexual Reproduction : Involves meiosis, ensuring genetic diversity for evolution
+② Sexual Reproduction: Involves meiosis, ensuring genetic diversity for evolution

 ○ Gametogenesis → Mating → Fertilization